JCloudYu/node-json-cfg/README.md

 ## Overview ##
 When coding in nodejs environment, you may encounter conditions in which you need to keep track all configurations among submodules.
 To fulfill the requirement, you may come up with a customized module.
 But typically, even the main module and the submodules are dependent to the same customized module, you'll end up with modules with different instances.
 This is very frustrating...

-No worry, this module is designed to solve the above situation.
-As long as you include the module with the same version, you'll have a shared configuration storage for all your modules and submodules.
+No worry, this module is also designed to solve the above situation.
+As long as you include the module with the same version, you'll have the ability to share configuration storage among all your modules and submodules.